2008 United States presidential election: Age issue

 Obama promised "universal health care, full employment, a green America, and an America respected instead of feared by its enemies".

 Polls regularly found the general electorate as a whole divided more evenly between 'change' and 'experience' as candidate qualities than the Democratic primary electorate, which split in favor of 'change' by a nearly 2–1 margin.
 Advantages for McCain and Obama on experience and the ability to bring change, respectively, remained steady through the November 4 election.
 However, final pre-election polling found that voters considered Obama's inexperience less of an impediment than McCain's association with sitting president George W. Bush, an association which was rhetorically framed by the Obama campaign throughout the election season as "more of the same".

 McCain appeared to undercut his line of attack by picking first-term Alaska governor Sarah Palin to be his running mate.
 Palin had been governor only since 2006, and before that had been a council member and mayor of Wasilla.
 The choice of Palin was controversial; however, it appeared to solve two pressing concerns—McCain's age and health (since a youthful vice president would succeed him to office if he died or became incapacitated) and appealing to right-wing conservatives, a group that had been comparatively unmoved by McCain.
 Palin also came off as more down-to-earth and relatable to average Americans than McCain, widely criticized as a "Beltway insider".
 However, media interviews suggested that Palin lacked knowledge on certain key issues, and they cast doubt among many voters about her qualifications to be vice president or president.
-In this regard, her inexperience was also a liability when McCain's age and health were factored in—there was a higher-than-normal probability of Palin succeeding to the presidency and many moderates and independents chafed at this idea.
+In this regard, her inexperience was also a liability when McCain's age and health were factored in—there was a higher-than-normal probability of Palin succeeding to the presidency.
 "One 72-year-old heartbeat away from the presidency" became a popular anti-GOP slogan.
-Late night TV host David Letterman jokingly referred to Palin as resembling "a slutty flight attendant" and even Obama himself on a September 9 speech referred to the Alaska governor's policies as "the equivalent of putting lipstick on a pig".
 She also came under attack on everything from her 17-year-old daughter giving birth to a child out of wedlock to actively participating in hunting moose and other animals.
 Because of Palin's conservative views, there was also concern that she would alienate independents and moderates, two groups that pundits observed McCain would need to win the election.